-- The biggest buyer of heavy equipment is mining sector, accounting for 60 percent of total sales.
+- The biggest buyer of heavy equipment is mining sector, accounting for 60% of total sales.

 - A number of world’s top heavy equipment manufacturers have built factories in Indonesia, including from Japan, South Korea and China.

-The construction sector is one of the highest priorities for Indonesia’s government.
-It has planned large-scale infrastructure projects in five priority sectors: transportation, gas pipelines, electric power, water supply resources, and telecommunications.
+One of the highest priorities of development for Indonesia’s government is the construction sector.
+The government has planned large-scale infrastructure projects in five priority sectors: transportation, gas pipelines, electric power, water supply resources, and telecommunications.
 These projects are designed to attract foreign investment and boost annual economic growth.
-In the forestry sector, pulp producers are urged to reduce the exploitation of natural forests and focus in activities.
-The expansion of acacia plantations has also driven an increase in sales of forestry equipment.
-In 2012, nationwide sales for heavy equipment reached 21,000 units.
-Capricorn Indonesia Consult estimated that sales would rise to 27,841 units in 2013.